Belfast Girls and Danger Danger

 Gerry has read a lot of indie authors, including Tom Winton, Sheila Mary Taylor, Stacey Danson, Janice Donnelly, Teresa Geering, Catherine Chisnall, Jessica L. Degarmo, George Polley, Drew Cross, Gordon Kuhn, Shah Wali Fazli, Anne R. Allen, Tim Roux and many others.
 “There are so many good writers now being published, after the block imposed by traditional publishers for too many years; and with ebooks at such a reasonable price, it’s possible to buy more than I’ve ever been able to afford previously.”

-Gerry appreciates the unfailing generosity and support which Indie writers supply to each other, saying it is a constant delight to her.
+Gerry appreciates the unfailing generosity and support that Indie writers supply to each other, saying it is a constant delight to her.
 Her two most current titles are Belfast Girls and Danger Danger—

 This is a short description:

 ‘Two lives in parallel – twin sisters separated at birth, but their lives take strangely similar and dangerous roads until the final collision which hurls each of them to the edge of disaster.